eeWill/exercise-class-signup/readme.md

-# NYSC Signup
+# Exercise Class Signup

-Python web crawler that signs up for NYSC classes.
+Python web crawler that signs up for class if a spot opens up.

 ## Introduction
 This project is meant to run on a frequent cronjob.
 On each run an Amazon RDS database is queried to see if any classes are scheduled for today.